-Stocks end lower as the Fed continues to fight inflation - NewsBreak
+Stocks End Lower as the Fed Continues to Fight Inflation - NewsBreak

 Investors had been hoping for economic data signaling that the Fed might ease up on rate increases.
 The fear is that the Fed will go too far in slowing the economy and bring on a recession.

 Hotter-than-expected data from the employment sector this week has so far signaled that the Fed has to remain aggressive.
-On Friday, Wall Street will get a broader update from the U.S. government's October jobs report.
+On Friday, Wall Street will get a broader monthly employment update from the U.S. government.

-So far, hiring and wage growth have not fallen fast enough for the Fed to slow its inflation-fighting efforts.
-If the October data shows a stronger-than-expected rise in hiring or wages, that could put pressure on the Fed to keep raising interest rates.

-The Labor Department is expected to report that nonfarm employers added 200,000 jobs last month.
-That would be the worst showing since December 2020, when the economy lost 115,000 jobs.

 Wall Street has also been closely watching the latest company earnings reports.
 The reports have been mixed and many companies have warned that inflation will likely continue pressuring operations.